openvinotoolkit/training_extensions/pytorch_toolkit/action_recognition/README.md

 ## Demo

-You can try your models after converting them to the OpenVINO&trade; format or a [pretrained model from OpenVINO&trade;](https://docs.openvinotoolkit.org/latest/usergroup10.html) using the [demo application from OpenVINO&trade; toolkit](https://docs.openvinotoolkit.org/latest/_demos_python_demos_action_recognition_README.html)
+You can try your models after converting them to the OpenVINO™ format or a [pretrained model from OpenVINO™](https://docs.openvinotoolkit.org/latest/usergroup10.html) using the [demo application from OpenVINO™ toolkit](https://docs.openvinotoolkit.org/latest/_demos_python_demos_action_recognition_README.html)